dotnet/efcore/src/EFCore/README.md

-Entity Framework (EF) Core s a .NET library that provides an object-relational mapping (ORM) framework for .NET developers to work with databases.
-It supports multiple database providers, including SQL Server, MySQL, PostgreSQL, SQLite, and others.
+Entity Framework Core (EF Core) is a modern object-database mapper that lets you build a clean, portable, and high-level data access layer with .NET (C#) across a variety of databases, including SQL Server (on-premises and Azure), SQLite, MySQL, PostgreSQL, MySQL, Oracle, and Azure Cosmos DB.
+It supports LINQ queries, change tracking, updates, and schema migrations.

 ## Getting started